Harishwarrior/jitsi_video_conferencing_app/README.md

 A video conferencing app made with flutter using jitsi SDK.

-This is an demo project, feel free to modify it.
+This is a demo project, feel free to modify it.

 Leave a star, if you like this.